 - Inspect roof and attic for ice dams, icicles, and frost accumulation

 - Test your home for radon.
-Radon is a natural, radioactive gas that can seep into your home from the breakdown of soil, rock, and water.
-Testing kits can be bought at home improvement stores and should be done in the winter or summer months when heating or cooling systems are running.
+Radon is a natural, radioactive gas that can seep into your home from soil, rock, and water breakdown.
+Buy a testing kit at home improvement stores.

-- Check roof, vents, and skylights for damage and replace any missing shingles or damaged seals that could lead to leaks.
+- Check roof, vents, and skylights for damage and replace any missing shingles or damaged seals that could leak.

-- Examine siding and paint for damage, leaks, or holes caused by weather, age or rodents.
-Repaint any areas that have exposed wood to seal them from weather and termites.
+- Examine siding and paint for damage, leaks, or holes caused by weather, age, or rodents.
+Repaint any areas exposed to wood to seal them from weather and termites.

 - Search foundation and walls for water leaks or damage.

 - Clear rain gutters and downspouts for obstructions or loose connections.
-Place water flow extension at base of downspout to direct water away from foundation.
+Place water flow extensions at the downspout base to direct water away from the foundation.

-- Have sprinkler system serviced if shut down in the winter.
+- Have the sprinkler system serviced if shut down in the winter.

-- Turn on water source to outside hose bibs and sprinkler systems once danger of frost is over.
+- Turn on the water source to outside hose bibs and sprinkler systems once the danger of frost is over.

 - Remove any trees or shrubs that did not make it through the winter.